-When it comes to British mysteries, few people made more contributions to the genre than Dame Agatha Christie.
-Aside from Sir Arthur Conan Doyle, we can't think of anyone who's been adapted quite so often as Ms. Christie.
+When it comes to British mysteries, few people made more contributions to the genre than Dame Agatha Christie – and aside from perhaps Sir Arthur Conan Doyle, Dickens, or Shakespeare, we can't think of anyone who's been adapted quite so often.

 To help you navigate the streaming options for Agatha Christie movies and television adaptations, we've divided things into three categories below: TV shows and miniseries, movies, and programmes that are likely to appeal to fans of her work.

 Where Can I Stream Agatha Christie TV Adaptations?

 The Pale Horse – This 2020 miniseries is based on Agatha Christie's novel of the same name, and it's perhaps the most controversial adaptation of Christie's work to date.
 Though it was technically aired as a miniseries, it's basically just a movie.
 The series is made up of two roughly one-hour installments.

 This adaptation departs from the source work in quite a few places, so if you're a stickler for accurate adaptations, you may not love this one.
 On the other hand, if you can think of it as a separate work that merely borrows from Christie's original source material, you may enjoy it.
 If nothing else, the sets and scenery are fantastic.
 Watch it HERE.